-- Nylon is durable and static free, maintains fiber height, and resists soiling or staining.
+- Nylon is durable and static-free maintains fiber height and resists soiling or staining.

 When treated with stain protection, it withstands stains in addition to soiling.
 Because of its versatility, it is used in a variety of styles and carpet constructions.
-Because of its durability, it's often used in high traffic areas.
+Because of its durability, it's often used in high-traffic areas.

 Many polyester carpets, called PET (polyethylene terephthalate) contain content made of recycled plastics such as water bottles.
-This can make polyester a “green” option, and also helps strengthen the fiber to help it last longer.
+This can make polyester a “green” option and also helps strengthen the fiber to help it last longer.
 Polyester is also naturally stain-resistant and easily recyclable.

 Since polyester carpet isn’t crush-resistant, it will wear down and lose texture faster in high-traffic areas faster than wool or nylon.
-Although less expensive than other fibers initially, polyester carpeting may have to replaced more frequently.
+Although less expensive than other fibers initially, polyester carpeting may have to be replaced more frequently.

-- It must be solution dyed.
+- It must be solution-dyed.
 Solution dyeing is a process in which color is actually built into the fiber when it is formed making the color an inherent part that cannot be removed from the fiber.
 As a result, color doesn't fade, even when exposed to intense sunlight, bleaches, atmospheric contaminants, or other harsh chemicals or elements.